noelrappin/rails_conf_2022/README.md

 In order to run this application, you need SQLite on your machine.
 The application comes with a pre-seeded SQLite database.

-For ease of installation, this application does not specify a Ruby version.
-It was developed with Ruby 3.1.2, but should run with any version of Ruby 3.0 and up.
-(Please note that Ruby 3.1 and up is the required and recommended version of Ruby to use with Rails 7.0.x).
+This application was was developed with Ruby 3.1.2, which is the recommended version of Ruby to use with Rails 7.0.x.

 In order to get set up, you should do the following

 1. Clone and download this repository
-2. In the directory for this repo, make sure you are running Rails 3.1 or up
+2. In the directory for this repo, make sure you are running Ruby 3.1.2
 3. run `bundle install`
 4. Start your server by running `bin/dev`
 5. go to http://localhost:3000/